rahul-754/Gender_model_code/README.md

 makefile
 Copy
 Edit
-Alice: Female
+Alice: Female 👩‍🦰
-Bob: Male
+Bob: Male 👨
-Charlie: Male
+Charlie: Male 👨
-Diana: Female
+Diana: Female 👩
-⚙️ Dependencies
+⚙️ Dependencies 🔧
 The package automatically installs the following dependencies:

-tensorflow
+tensorflow 🧠

-keras
+keras 💪

-Ensure you have Python 3.6 or higher installed.
+Ensure you have Python 3.6 or higher installed on your system. 🐍

 📄 License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License. 📜

 👤 Author
-Rahul Patel
+Rahul Patel ✨

-Email: rahulkumar69953175@gmail.com
+📧 Email: rahulkumar69953175@gmail.com